Getting Married in Hawaii

 Other Beaches

 Not all beaches are exposed to the rising sun, but that doesn’t mean they’re not beautiful.
-Waialae Beach can get amazing red sunrises (we see a ton of sunrise photos on Instagram at Waialae), Paradise Cove Beach is calm and quiet for couples staying on the West Side, and even Magic Island is a good choice for convenience’s sake.
+Waialae Beach can get amazing red sunrises (we see many sunrise photos on Instagram at Waialae), Secret Beach is for couples staying on the West Side, and even Magic Island is a good choice for convenience’s sake.

 Conclusion